 The subject was 20 years old at the time of the aesthetic procedure.
 The mole removal was requested for aesthetic reasons only.
 All moles were previously assessed and identified to be completely benign and therefore could be removed safely for aesthetic reasons.
-Benign mole removal would have not been required for medical reasons.
+Benign mole removal would not have been required for medical reasons.

-The aesthetic practitioner carrying out the procedure shown in this case study (Non Medical Doctor at the time of the procedure) was under training and did not have any prior hands on experience in removing benign skin lesions using Voltaic Plasma devices.
+The aesthetic practitioner carrying out the procedure shown in this case study (Non-Medical Doctor at the time of the procedure) was under training and did not have any prior hands-on experience in removing benign skin lesions using Voltaic Plasma devices.
 She carried out the procedure under the direct supervision and direction of the trainer on the day.

 The procedure is painful or uncomfortable to be carried out without any numbing product.
-Some medical practitioners use injectable lidocaine, however this is not strictly required because a good numbing product usually suffices to make the client at ease during the Voltaic Plasma mole removal procedure.
+Some medical practitioners use injectable lidocaine, however, this is not strictly required because a good numbing product usually suffices to make the client at ease during the Voltaic Plasma mole removal procedure.

-In this case study a custom made professional numbing topical product was used therefore no occlusion was used.
+In this case study, a custom-made professional numbing topical product was used therefore no occlusion was used.

-During the procedure, from time to time the carbon residues are removed by rubbing the carbonised area with a cotton pad impregnated with non flammable antiseptic.
+During the procedure, from time to time the carbon residues are removed by rubbing the carbonized area with a cotton pad impregnated with nonflammable antiseptic.
 When the carbon residues are removed the operator can have an appreciation of how much of the mole is still to be removed.
 It is very common in these procedures for the operator to run the finger on the moles every time after the carbon residues have been removed in order to feel the bump.
 After removing the carbon residues with the cotton pad, the aesthetic practitioner passes the finger on the mole to appraise how much of the bump is left.

 This is a technique which had been used by several practitioners for a long time using also other devices like lasers.

-When the area is almost flat, after the main bulk of the mole was removed, the minor mole residues are carbonised using the lowest possible power levels in this case level 5 to 6 were used to flatten the area with a high degree of precision and hence try to achieve the best aesthetic results.
-This is because the lower the power level of the device the less less tissue the arc will carbonise. therefore, reducing the power level allows the aesthetic practitioner to work with finer precision.This process is repeated until the bump has been removed and the area is completely flat.
+When the area is almost flat, after the main bulk of the mole was removed, the minor mole residues are carbonized using the lowest possible power levels in this case level 5 to 6 were used to flatten the area with a high degree of precision and hence try to achieve the best aesthetic results.
+This is because the lower the power level of the device the less little tissue the arc will carbonize. therefore, reducing the power level allows the aesthetic practitioner to work with finer precision.This process is repeated until the bump has been removed and the area is completely flat.

 Depending on the type of benign mole or skin lesion to be removed, sometimes even if the area has been flattened properly, further treatment after healing may be required to achieve the best aesthetic results.
-There are certain types of moles and benign skin lesions which can be removed for aesthetic reasons rooted a little deeper into the skin therefore a deeper ablation may be required in order to remove them all in one session.
+There are certain types of moles and benign skin lesions which can be removed for aesthetic reasons rooted a little deeper into the skin, therefore, a deeper ablation may be required in order to remove them all in one session.
 Knowing what type of mole or benign skin lesion you are dealing with alongside with an awareness of the physiology of the benign skin lesion can help you remove it within one session.
-However if you are not sure, you can always flatten the mole and repeat the treatment after healing if required.
+However, if you are not sure, you can always flatten the mole and repeat the treatment after healing if required.